patrick-brian-mooney/markov-sentence-generator/README.md

 Chain length defaults to 1 (which is fastest), but increasing this may generate more realistic text, albeit slightly more slowly.
 Depending on the text, increasing the chain length past 6 or 7 words probably won't do much good -- at that point you're usually plucking out whole sentences anyway, so using a Markov model is kind of redundant.

 This script is Patrick Mooney's fork of [Harry R. Schwartz's Markov Sentence Generator](https://github.com/hrs/markov-sentence-generator), modified for my (forthcoming) automated text blog *Ulysses Redux*.
 HRS did the hard work here; my changes reflect adaptations to the needs of that particular project (and an opportunity to learn a bit about Python and Markov chain-based text processing).
-It also seeks to be more generally useful as a command-line program, though the success of that project is of course a matter of opinion.
+It also seeks to be more generally useful as a command-line program, though how well I have succeeded at that goal is (of course) a matter of opinion.

 If you want to develop this script, you are welcome to do so: it, like Schwartz's implementation, is licensed under the GPL, either version 3 or (at your option) any later option.
 A copy of [version 3 of the GPL](http://www.gnu.org/licenses/gpl-3.0.en.html) is included as the file LICENSE.md; a listing of changes is included as the file HISTORY.md.